interdiscipline/lockup/FIST_BUMP.md

 * Thanks to Patrick Reagan (https://github.com/reagent) for adding Capybara support and some sweet optimizations.
 * Thanks to Mike Ackerman (https://github.com/mackermedia) for troubleshooting some Rails 4 issues and proposing a solution.
+* Thanks to Justin (https://github.com/JustinJruby) for the controller-specific tip added to Advanced Usage.